YouTube Parental Controls: Supervised Accounts Are Here

 - For more mature teens, this setting will allow almost all videos on YouTube, barring age-restricted content.

-On top of these customizable content controls, families will be able to manage their child’s search history to keep an eye on their online activity.
+On top of these customizable content controls, families can manage their child’s search history to keep an eye on their online activity.
 YouTube also said that eventually families will also be introduced to more advanced controls like content blocking.

 Why This Update is So Important